SourceDiver42/plyoung.github.io/pages/blox/blox-databinding.md

 - With Tag: Find the first GameObject with the given Tag.
 This object must have the component on it which the property is defined in.
 - Of Type: This will find the first GameObject which has the component on it which the property is defined in.
 - Instance: This will present you with a list of all static members which returns a reference to the type which declares the property.
 This is useful for working with singleton types.
+- Owner: Is useful for binds done directly on a GameObject, for example when you are setting up a [Button Action](blox-ui-updaters) component.
+This refers to the object on which the data binding was done.

 ### Data Provider